mehulagg/gitlab_test/doc/administration/packages/container_registry.md

 ## Change the registry's public port

-The port used by Gitlab to expose the registry is managed via NGINX/`registry_external_url`.
+The port used by GitLab to expose the registry is managed via NGINX/`registry_external_url`.

 NOTE: **Note:**
 This cannot be set to `5000` as it will conflict with the actual internal registry listening port.